eclipse-kura/kura/README.md

 System Requirements
 -------------------

-Eclipse Kura is compatible with Java 8 (`Bundle-RequiredExecutionEnåvironment: JavaSE-1.8`) and OSGi R6.
+Eclipse Kura is compatible with Java 8 (`Bundle-RequiredExecutionEnvironment: JavaSE-1.8`) and OSGi R6.

 Development Model